Xihua Wang

 About

 Xihua Wang received his BSc degree in Physics from Peking (Beijing) University in 2003, and his Masters and PhD degrees in Physics from Boston University in 2005 and 2009, respectively.
 He was a Postdoctoral Fellow in the Department of Electrical and Computer Engineering at the University of Toronto from 2009 to 2012.
 He joined the Department of Electrical and Computer Engineering at the University of Alberta as an Assistant Professor in July 2012.
-He received tenure and was promoted to Associate Professor in July 2018.
+He was promoted to Associate Professor and Full Professor in July 2018 and July 2024, respectively.

 Research